jay-johnson/deploy-to-kubernetes/docs/source/multi-host-with-dns.rst

 Managing a Multi-Host Kubernetes Cluster with Your Own External DNS
 -------------------------------------------------------------------

-This guide is for managing a Kubernetes cluster deployed on 3 Ubuntu 18.04 vms.
-Once the cluster is running you can start using the applications with the included external DNS nameserver.
+This guide is for managing a multi-host Kubernetes cluster deployed across 3 Ubuntu 18.04 vms.
+Once running, you can access the sample applications from outside the cluster with the included DNS nameserver (bind9).

-For reference, I used `this guide for setting up the master 1 vm to run a DNS nameserver on Ubuntu 18.04 <https://www.itzgeek.com/how-tos/linux/ubuntu-how-tos/how-to-configure-dns-server-on-ubuntu-18-04.html>`__, and then customized each vm's networking using the new `netplan nameservers yaml file <https://netplan.io/examples>`__ across the cluster nodes, dev vms and external hosts that need access to the Kubernetes cluster.
-I run this cluster on a baremetal Ubuntu 18.04 desktop and host these vms using `VirtualBox <https://www.virtualbox.org/>`__.

 Overview
 ========